felixongom/hot/README.md

 //10.000.000
 ```
 ### matrix()
-Converts large numbers to shorthands like 10M or 100000, 1.3k for 1300, etc. It takes in the number and the optional precision.
+Converts large numbers to shorthands like 10M for 10000000, 1.3k for 1300, etc. It takes in the number and the optional precision.
 ```php
 Hot\Number::martix(10000);
 // 10K